 How to Celebrate las Fiestas Patrias in Chile

-I’ve gathered a couple typical things to do for las Fiestas Patrias in Chile that you must experience at least once while you’re in Chile for such a celebrated holiday.
+If you’re looking for some ideas, here are a couple typical things to do for el 18 (el dieciocho) or las Fiestas Patrias in Chile that you must experience at least once while you’re here during Chile’s favorite holiday – its birthday!

 Go to a Fonda & Ramada

 Fondas and Ramadas are my favorite things about el dieciocho.
 Not only are they the central place where most of the food, dancing, and other activities take place, but some of them have themes catering to all tastes with funny names, like the ”la Yein Fonda” or ”X el chico no hay guaga”.
 Don’t be surprised if there’s a ramada hosting a drag show next to the ramada with punks and rockers watching a live band.

 Fondas and Ramadas are easily noticeable with their thatched roofs made from tree branches reminiscent of the Chilean countryside.
 Although fondas and ramadas are widely used interchangeably, traditionally fondas mainly serve food and drinks while ramadas also feature floor, a stage for performances by local artist, and often have cover charges.
 Coquimbo’s Pampilla is the largest celebration, but Parque O’Higgins is the largest in Santiago.

 Almost everywhere you go, the scents of asados and empanadas fill the air.
 The most popular empanada is the mouthwatering Empanada de Pino / Empanada Chilena filled with minced meat, sautéed onions, a hard-boiled egg, an olive, and sometimes raisins.